AllanKirui/Base-Apparel/README.md

 ![](./img/markdown_images/1.png)

-Screenshot of page on full-sized screens.
+Screenshot of the page on full-sized screens.

 ![](./img/markdown_images/2.png)